Logo - Dana & Amar - BC Homes for Sale

 ***This Affordability Calculator is for education purposes only.
 We cannot guarantee that all calculations are accurate, and the displayed information should not be relied upon without verification. ***

-Factors that can affect your mortgage affordability:
+Factors that can affect your Mortgage Affordability

 Your down payment affects both the total amount you can borrow and the monthly payments.
 For instance, if your down payment is less than 20%, you are restricted to properties below $1 million and you have to purchase “mortgage loan insurance”, underwritten by the Canadian Housing and Mortgage Corporation (CMHC).
 CMHC has a specific requirements that you have to meet plus a premium that must be paid.
 Of course, that insurance premium increases the amount borrowed, as well as your monthly payments.
 On the other hand, if your down payment is over 20%, you are eligible to purchase properties for more than $1 million, and you are not required to buy mortgage insurance.